-Today, we’re talking about how to wear bold colour or ‘dopamine dressing‘ as we’re calling it in 2022.
+Today, we’re talking about how to wear bold colour or ‘dopamine dressing‘ as we’v been calling it.
 Bold colour, primary brights have been all over the catwalks this year and into next and I’m loving seeing some colour!
 Colour really doesn’t have to be scary, I promise!
 Here’s some inspiration for the fashion colour trends, how to put together outfits and some great ideas for how to do colour blocking.

 There’s a lot of bold colour in this post and I love it!
 Finally, we can start thinking of sunshine and beaches and cocktails and parties…Ok, maybe not that far yet, but we can start talking about Summer style and how to keep it bold beyond.

 Please do check out the last post on polka dots, too where I’ve given you lost of inspiration on how to wear the print.

 Let’s get back to dopamine dressing, bold colour or rainbow brights, as I like to call them, or Crayola colours as Vogue termed them.
 Whatever we call them, it’s time for colour because colour shouldn’t just be for kids!
 Yes, things have been pretty grey for the last couple of years, but bold colour, monochromatic and colour blocking are this year’s ray of sunshine.

 I am really enjoying what’s on the radar for fashion this year because I feel like fashion is really showing its sense of fun and creativity.
 But, in ways that we can all wear and appreciate.
 I’m usually your neutral base with pop of colour kind of style – an earring or a bold, statement shoe, but I have been getter bolder and have been loving it.